hialvaro/ZeOS-SOA/README.md

 # ZeOS-SOA 2021-2022 - Proyecto Pipes
 ### Project mark: `7`

 En esta rama se encuentra el proyecto de SOA.
 Básicamente era implementar pipes.
-A continuación el enunciado:
+A continuación el enunciado (puedes encontrarlo completo en los archivos del repo):

 ## Description of the project
 Mr. Baka Baka, as a visionary of the Operating System market, has realized that ZeOS has a lot of